sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 We take the following security precautions:

 * Basic (user/pass) authentication is not supported.
-Use authorization_code grant_type when creating the client/secret.
+Use authorization_code grant type when creating the client/secret.
 * Tokens are stored in a `.env` file that is included in `.gitignore` to prevent accidental commits

-To generate your client/secret you will need the helpf of an administrator, who has the filesystem permissions to access the consul token.
+To generate your client/secret you will need the help of an administrator, who has the filesystem permissions to access the consul token.

 We have built the [Viya Token Generator](https://sasjs.io/apps/#viya-client-token-generator) web app to make this proces super easy.

-You can also generate a client / secret (and access / refresh token) using SAS code using the @sasjs/core macros.
+You can also generate a client / secret (and access / refresh token) using SAS code using the [@sasjs/core](https://core.sasjs.io) macros.

 ```sas
 /* compile the macros from github */